The Bankrate promise

-Not being able to afford a vacation was the most popular reason people didn’t plan on going on a vacation this summer, according to a Bankrate survey earlier this year.
-But by setting aside money and organizing your trip now, your vacation next summer could possibly become a reality if you follow the following six steps.
+Affordability is the most common reason people haven’t taken a vacation this year — 58 percent of those who didn’t said they couldn’t afford it, according to a recent Bankrate survey.
+But by setting aside money and organizing your trip now, your vacation next summer could possibly become a reality if you follow these eight steps.

 1. Make a budget